 - Consultation with your doctor and nutritionist is highly recommended.

-Some women are at higher risk of gestational diabetes than others.
-These risks include:
+Some women are at higher risk than others.

 - Having impaired blood sugars in the past.